MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 ## Notebook mode switcher

-Fabric notebooks support four modes that you can easily switch: **Develop** mode，**Run only** mode, **Edit** mode and **View** mode.
+Fabric notebooks support four modes that you can easily switch: **Develop** mode，**Run only** mode, **Edit** mode, and **View** mode.
 Each mode maps to a specific permission combination.
-When sharing the notebook to other team members, you can grant proper permissions to the recipients, and they will see the best available notebook mode according to their permission, and they will be able to switch between the mode they have permission to.
+When sharing the notebook to other team members, you can grant proper permissions to the recipients, and they see the best available notebook mode according to their permission, and they are able to switch between the mode they have permission to.

 :::image type="content" source="media\how-to-use-notebook\switch-mode.png" alt-text="Screenshot showing where switch modes.":::